This is our Frequently Asked Questions page. If you don’t see what you’re looking for, please feel free to contact us.

 This isn’t a money-grab or revenue thing – in fact, in 2021, on average, dynamic pricing discounted our rates more than it increased (although, we’d like to think that we got an extra booking or two).
 We think it’s a win-win.

 We can usually accommodate our friends in big rigs if you are able to be flexible.
 Typically, at a minimum, this means disconnecting from trailers/vehicles and parking your trailers/vehicles in our overflow lot.
 The rigs keep getting bigger and while we are planning an expansion to the resort, all of our current sites were designed and built in 1996 to fit the RVs that were standard at that time.
-Big Sky sites will accommodate rigs up to 44 feet combined bumper-to-bumper length of all trailers, towed vehicles, bike racks, hitches, etc. Our Standard pull-thru sites will accommodate up to 42 feet.
-Site lengths are featured on our Campspot booking site – in fact, assuming you entered the correct length of your rig during the check-out process, the system will automatically check to ensure your rig will fit in the specific site you have selected!
-If you have any questions, please contact us.
+Please check out our Sites page for all the details on site lengths.

 Yes, we have an overflow parking area located on the north-side of the resort.
 Space is limited and based on a first-come, first-serve basis on any given night.
 Cars, trucks, and short trailers are all permitted to park in this area.
 Please note additional fees may apply, see our full terms & conditions for more info.